 A classic tale

 The Night Before Christmas ($8.14): It wouldn’t be a Night Before Christmas box without the book itself!
 If you’re looking for something with an Australian story check out our 17 books about an Aussie Christmas!
+A must-have addition to a Christmas Eve box for your little elves.

 The stockings were hung